Threats to validity of Research Design

 Solomon 4-group design.
 And can be seen as controlling for testing as

-Statistical tests for this design: the most simple form would be the
+Statistical tests for this design: the most simple form

 t-test.
 However, covariance analysis and blocking on subject variables